 - Material for homes, schools, and buildings – today over one billion people in the world live in bamboo houses.
 According to UNESCO, 70 hectares of bamboo produce enough of the material to build 1000 bamboo houses.

 - Medicines – In China, ingredients from the black bamboo shoot help treat kidney diseases.
-Bamboo leaves and root have been used to treat venereal diseases.
+Bamboo leaves and roots have been used to treat venereal diseases.

 - Furniture – beautifully handcrafted beds, chairs, and tables can be made from bamboo.